Daniel-Rafique/costa-test/Costa/README.md

 * Next run the compiler php bin/magento setup:di:compile

-* Browse to the endpoint http://domain.com/rest/V1/costa-test/products/69 and you will see a loaded configurable product with it's child products in a json array
+* Browse to the endpoint http://domain.com/rest/V1/costa-test/products/69 and you will see a loaded configurable product with it's child products in a XML DOM Document

 * I've used sample product data which will get a product by ID 69

 * We use a custom webservice for our endpoint

-* The endpoint can take any value as a parameter when making a request for data or updating a model i.e string, array object

-* The endpoint can be wrapped with an Auth method using a token handshake etc